rtfeldman/node-test-runner/README.md

 To see the number of logical CPU cores on your machine, run `node -p "os.cpus().length"` (it’s also shown in `elm-test --help`).

+If you pass `--workers 1`, elm-test won’t even start a new thread for running the tests in – it’ll do everything in the main thread (single-threaded mode).

 ### --report

 Specify which format to use for reporting test results.
 Valid options are: